khubabshams/regions-quiz/README.md

 ## Deployment

-- Site deployed on Github Pages, with following steps:
+- Site deployed on Github Pages, with the following steps:
   - On the project repository open `Settings`.
-  - On left sidebar click on `Pages`.
+  - On the left sidebar click on `Pages`.
-  - Keep the `source` drop-down on `Deploy from a branch`, select the `main` branch.
+  - Keep the `source` drop-down on `Deploy from a branch`, and select the `main` branch.
   - Page will be refreshed automatically and the site link will appear on the top.

 The live link can be found here - https://kshamse.github.io/regions-quiz/index.html, or by clicking on the logo at the top of this page.